loopspace/latex-to-internet/README.md

+# Licence #

+Copyright 2013 Andrew Stacey.

+This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.

+The latest version of this license is in [LPPL](http://www.latex-project.org/lppl.txt) and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

+This work has the LPPL maintenance status "maintained".

+The Current Maintainer of this work is Andrew Stacey.

+This work consists of all of the files in [this repository located on GitHub](https://github.com/loopspace/latex-to-internet).

 # Introduction #

 The `internet` class and suite of modules is designed to make it possible to write a wide range of documents using LaTeX as the input format.
 It is **not** intended as a conversion tool but the intention is for an author to use it from the outset.
 Using it, an author can write a blog post, a wiki page, an ePub document, or more, using their knowledge of and skills with LaTeX.
 It is also possible to use the same source to produce a variety of different outputs (including letting TeX do its usual thing to produce a PDF or DVI).